 Tekton: Your CI/CD Solution

-One of the primary likable traits of Tekton is that it is open-source.
-It is a tool that aims to better CI/CD systems by lending the required support to DevOps.
-While most cloud vendors have the same tools, Tekton is a class above the others as it allows DevOps members to create a serverless and scalable CI/CD pipeline from the initiation.
+One of Tekton’s primary likable traits is that it is open-source.
+This tool aims to improve CI/CD systems by providing the required support to DevOps.
+While most cloud vendors offer the same tools, Tekton is a class above the others.
+DevOps members can create a serverless and scalable CI/CD pipeline from the outset.
 The cloud-native supportive tool lends unparalleled flexibility and compatibility.

 Tekton is compatible with Jenkins, Skaffold, Knative, and other CI/CD tools.
-It doubled down on the CI/CD streamlining by being compatible across all major cloud vendors, environments, and programming languages.
-As one may have guessed, it is backed by the Linux Foundation, which has doled out many popular open-source projects.
+It doubled down on the CI/CD streamlining by being compatible with all major cloud vendors, environments, and programming languages.
+As one may have guessed, it is backed by the Linux Foundation, which has funded many popular open-source projects.

 Cutting to the chase, Tekton simplifies and streamlines the CI/CD approach by creating reusable pipelines that rely on Kubernetes CRDs to achieve simplicity.